-Throwing my legs over the side of the bed, I called out again, "Amos?
+Throwing my legs over the side, I called out again, "Amos?
 You okay?"

 He replied then as I grabbed a hoodie from where I'd left it draped over one of the table's chairs and slipped it on.
 Despite how warm it got during the day, some nights still got cool.
 "Oraaaa!
 Yes!
 Come here!"